xLightsSequencer/xLights/README.txt

 			press save and then go back to the PREVIEW tab, xlights would freeze up.
 This should be fixed now -enh (frankr) improvements to audio scrubbing and better handling of stop now button on -bug (frankr) When first entering teh PREVIEW tab , if you right click and select model xlights crashed.
 Fixed.
 	-enh (sean) New effect "Off".
-This effect is teh equivalent of "Colorwash, 1color=BLACK" -enh (sean) When saving a sequence the elapsed time for the save is now shown in the bottom status line.
+This effect is the equivalent of "Colorwash, 1color=BLACK" -enh (sean) When saving a sequence the elapsed time for the save is now shown in the bottom status line.
 	-enh (sean) New favicons have been added to the left most corner of Effects.
 The purpose of these is to have a graphical representation of effects.
 This is pre work for the new xlights 4.0 coming early next year.
 In xlights 4, effects will